nfl football betting linenfl football betting line

 The Giants have a much better chance of playing as well in 2008 as they did during the playoff drive.
 It all depends on Eli Manning and his continued development into an elite player.
 “I’ve got to become a better quarterback.
 That’s my goal,” Manning told the team website.
 So far, so good.

-AFC Divisionals Scores & Highlights
+AFC Divisionals Scores and Highlights

 There will be a new NFL champion this year.
 The Indianapolis Colts (-11) had the better of the visiting San Diego Chargers on offense Sunday, but two tipped Peyton Manning passes for interceptions were the difference in a 28-24 Chargers victory.
 San Diego won despite in-game injuries to Philip Rivers and LaDainian Tomlinson.